ljnelson/spec/definitions.md

 event itself, such as aspects related to its transmission and location in time.

-Briefly, and non-normatively, event metadata are data about the event, not the occurrence it describes.
+Briefly, and non-normatively, event metadata are data about _the event itself_, not the occurrence it describes.

 ### Event Context Attributes